 5. Immoral behavior

 7. Inappropriate use of electronic devices

 The school communities within the Brooklyn Diocese believe in the sanctity of human life and the inherent dignity of the human person.
 We believe that all students, school employees and volunteers have a right to a safe and healthy school environment.
 All members of the school community, in turn, have an obligation to promote mutual respect, tolerance and acceptance.
 Research shows that students who learn in a safe and supportive environment succeed academically.
-Students have a right to learn in an environment free of any harassment that substantially interferes with their education.
+Students and teachers have a right to learn and teach in an environment free of any harassment that substantially interferes with their education.

 Bullying, bias-based harassment /intimidation are intentional, repeated, hurtful acts (physical, verbal, written) committed by one or more persons towards another person or persons.
 It usually involves an actual or perceived imbalance of power which can be physical, emotional or verbal.

 If not addressed, bullying can lead to the creation of a hostile, offensive or intimidating school environment and can affect a student’s educational opportunities.

 - Physical: physical violence, stalking, threats, aggressive or menacing gestures, exclusion from peer groups which is intended to humiliate or isolate the target (relational bullying)